Our Team

 Vee Popat is the Director of the Fine Arts Center of the Greenville County Schools.
 The Fine Arts Center (FAC) is South Carolina’s first public school for the visual, performing, and creative arts.
 Vee started as Director of the FAC in 2019, and was named as Greenville County Schools’ Administrator of the Year in 2022.
 With 20 years of experience as a public school educator, Vee served as a band director for the first 9 years of his career before moving into the administrative level.
 He holds a B.A. in Music Education from Virginia Tech, an M.M. in Jazz Education from the University of Miami (FL), and an M.S. in Educational Administration from the University of Scranton.
 The bulk of Vee’s career as a music educator was in the award-winning programs of the Randolph Township Schools in Randolph, NJ, where he was twice named “Teacher of the Year.”
 His tenure as an administrator began as an Arts Supervisor, serving in that role in the Randolph Township Schools and the West Essex Regional School District (North Caldwell, NJ).
 He then served 6 years as West Essex Middle School Principal before moving to Greenville to become the Fine Arts Center’s Director.

-• Bill Pelham
+• Bill Pelham, Vice-Chairperson

 Bill Pelham is president of Pelham Architects and an active philanthropist who helps organizations build creatively and ambitiously upon their foundations.
 He’s spent more than a decade supporting Camperdown Academy with his time, energy, expertise, and resources and helped The Fine Arts Center (FAC) establish the first four-year high school architecture program in the country tied to a university (Clemson University, his alma mater).
 Now, FAC students can graduate from a Greenville County public school with portfolios advanced enough to replace the first year of a college architecture program.